Somatic Anxiety and Trauma Therapist in Denver Providing PTSD Treatment & Therapy Intensives

 Hi, I’m Martha Carter, LCSW, and I’m here to offer something different.

-I’m a somatic trauma therapist in Denver, fellow trauma survivor, and imperfect human.
-I help high-achievers say no and reconnect with their authentic selves, just as I’ve learned to do myself.
+I’m a somatic trauma therapist in Denver, fellow trauma survivor, and imperfect human who’s been in your shoes.
+I help people say no and reconnect with themselves, just as I’ve learned to do myself.

-This isn’t therapy where you talk for 50 minutes while I listen.
+This isn’t therapy where you yap in circles while I listen.
 Our work is active and experiential.

 In sessions, I will: